Last update 5/2/2023

 Tuning your guitar is a fundamental aspect of playing the instrument.
 It ensures that each string is vibrating at the correct frequency, allowing for a harmonious and pleasant sound.
 Without proper tuning, your guitar will sound off, and playing along with others or even listening to your own playing can be a frustrating experience.

 Tuning not only affects the sound of your guitar but also impacts your playing technique.
-When your guitar is in tune, it is easier to play chords, scales, and melodies accurately.
+When your guitar is in tune, it is easier to accurately play chords, scales, and melodies.
 This can greatly improve your overall performance and musicianship.

 In addition, tuning your guitar regularly helps maintain the instrument’s integrity.
 Proper tension on the strings prevents them from becoming loose or too tight, which can lead to damage.
 By tuning your guitar, you are prolonging its lifespan and ensuring that it stays in optimal condition.